NCSU-Libraries/circa/README.md

 ### config/archivesspace.yml

-Defines variables required to communicate with the ArchivesSpace API and provide links to the ArchviesSpace staff interface.
+Sets variables required to communicate with the ArchivesSpace API and provide links to the ArchviesSpace staff interface.
+Locate **archivesspace.example.yml**, save as **archivesspace.yml**, and update values as follows:

 * **archivesspace\_backend_port**: Port number (as a string) of ArchivesSpace back end (default: '8089')
 * **archivesspace\_frontend_port**: Port number (as a string) of ArchivesSpace front end/ staff interface (default: '8080')